Anjitha5559/calculaator/README.md

 - Clear (C) button to reset the calculation
 - Real-time display of input and result
 - Responsive design for mobile and desktop usage

+## Check the Calculator Live

+Try the calculator live at: [Calculator](https://anjitha5559.github.io/calculaator)

 ## Technologies Used